Your company name is important. It’s your first impression, and it’s how people will remember you.

+Your company name is important.
+It’s your first impression, and it’s how people will remember you.
 You don’t want to be the business with a forgettable name.
 So, when you’ve got that perfect name in mind, that clever alliteration or meaningful acronym, you might think about reserving it before someone else does.

 Naming your company is one of the first official steps when starting an LLC in Virginia.
-In certain situations, it may be necessary to reserve a business name while you’re preparing to bring your business idea to life.
+In certain situations, it may be beneficial to reserve a business name while you’re preparing to bring your business idea to life.

 Are You Required to Reserve a Business Name?